StrikingLoo/strikingloo.github.io/wiki-articles/books/the-machinery-of-life.md

 placing the electrons extracted from food molecules onto oxygen.

 Antioxidants help in the task of stabilizing these molecules.
 These include Vitamin C, A, E and others.

+## Chapter 8: Viruses

+"Viruses are completely selfish.
+They break into cells, overpower their normal functioning, and coerce them to one task: the production of more viruses."

+Viruses have a particularly simple way of creating new viruses, a way that requires only a minimal investment of molecular machinery.
+All they need to do is get a copy of a viral messenger RNA into a cell.
+This messenger RNA encodes all of the proteins needed to manufacture and assemble the component parts of the virus.

+Poliovirus and
+rhinovirus take a shortcut and avoid DNA altogether.
+They inject a viral RNA into the cell, which contains instructions for making a special RNA-dependent RNA polymerase.
+This viral polymerase builds RNA strands using the viral RNA strand as the template.
+Thus, they don’t need DNA at all—the viral RNA is copied directly to make more viral RNA.

+The genomes of the poliovirus and rhinovirus are so small that only a few proteins may be encoded.

+These include
+- four proteins that together make up the capsid
+- two proteases that cut the viral proteins into the proper lengths
+- a special RNA-dependent RNA polymerase that makes new RNA strands based on the viral RNA
+- a few small proteins to assist the process.

+The virus finds a target cell through receptors in its capsid, then injects its RNA.

+Once the RNA is inside, the cell’s own ribosomes translate the RNA into a long polyprotein.
+This polyprotein is composed of all the viral proteins, strung together like a string of beads.
+The two proteases then cut themselves out of the polyprotein, and proceed to cut the rest of the proteins apart.
+Then, the major activity begins.

+The new viral polymerase quickly begins making new copies of the viral RNA, using the cell’s reservoir of nucleotides.

+One of the viral proteases seeks out a particular initiation factor used by the cell, and cuts it in half.
+This initiation factor is essential for protein synthesis with the cell’s own messenger RNA, so all normal protein synthesis stops.

+new
+viruses spontaneously begin to assemble.
+Each one contains a new RNA molecule packaged in a coat of newly built proteins.

+Finally, the cell
+ruptures and new viruses swarm out to infect other cells, and the cycle begins again, leaving behind all polymerase.

+## Chapter 9: You and your Molecules

+> Vitamin D is formed from cholesterol in a reaction that requires ultraviolet light.

+Since it binds
+so tightly, carbon monoxide is difficult to remove from poisoned blood.
+An hour of breathing pure oxygen will reduce the level of bound carbon monoxide by only one half.
+Cyanide also binds similarly to oxygen, this time to oxigenase, preventing cellular respiration.